spotify/hype/README.md

 # Environment Pod from YAML

-Even though the `Environment(<image>)` value can be convenient for simple cases, sometimes more control over the Kubernetes Pod is desired.
+Sometimes more control over the Kubernetes Pod is desired.
 For these cases a regular Pod YAML file can be used as a base for the `RunEnvironment`.
 Hype will still manage any used Volume Claims and mounts, but will leave all other details as you've specified them.

-Hype will expect at least these fields to be specified:
+Hype will expect at least this field to be specified:

 - `spec.containers[name:hype-run]` - There must at least be a container named `hype-run`

-- `spec.containers[name:hype-run].image`  - The container must have an image specified
+Please note that the image field should *not* bet set (Hype requires each module to define its image).

 _Hype will override the `spec.containers[name:hype-run].args` field, so don't set it._